luaoliveira/api-timeline/README.md

-## API timeline
+## timeline API

-This project creates an API to provide data for visualization
+This project creates an API that provides data for visualization.
+The API receives parameters through the URL and uses them to retrieve information from a database with the parameters used as filters.
+The response from the API is a json with the data.

 #### Technologies